sudowoodo200/deep_learning_curriculum/Curriculum/4-Optimization.md

 ## Recommended reading

 - [An Empirical Model of Large-Batch Training](https://arxiv.org/abs/1812.06162) - Studies the *critical batch size*, above which training becomes less-data efficient.
-Section 2 explains the theoretical picture well.
+Section 2 explains the theoretical picture well. <span style="color:yellow"> How does this interact with the Kaiming He initialization of the learning rate though? </span>

 ## Optional reading